mcardielv/TaskApp/README.md

 ## 10/10/2022

-Edit task, v-if/ depending route
+- Edit task, v-if/ depending route
-Add new column supabase Category, and change description to Price.
+- Add new column supabase Category, and change description to Price.
-In New task add Separate arrays in different categories (probably finish 11th).
+- In New task add Separate arrays in different categories (probably finish 11th).

 ## 11/10/2022

-Css fixes (log in / sign up) whe you write mail and password.
+- Css fixes (log in / sign up) whe you write mail and password.
-Css categories bullets
+- Css categories bullets
-Separate each array in categories (visualization) Create edit function & is_active (subrayar ticket)
+- Separate each array in categories (visualization)
+- Create edit function & is_active (subrayar ticket)

 ## 12/10/2022
-Edit function, buttons to activate/deactivate divs but from other components (is it feasible?).
+- Edit function, buttons to activate/deactivate divs but from other components (is it feasible?).
-Fix Css new task & log in errors + inputs.
+- Fix Css new task & log in errors + inputs.
-Fix console errors while typing.
+- Fix console errors while typing.

 Redirect sign up not working route

 ## 13/10/2022
-CSS input form
+- CSS input form
-Filter category v-fors
+- Filter category v-fors
-Buttons between components
+- Buttons between components
-Sum function
+- Sum function
+- Price in form limit decimals .01

 Vercel wip: